-A number of non-compliance with the enabling laws and regulations were revealed by Audit Committee, Internal Audit and AGSA during the year.
+A number of non-compliance with the enabling laws and regulations were revealed by AC, Internal Audit and AGSA during the year.
 Thus, there is a room for improvement in so far as establishing an effective system for monitoring compliance with laws and regulations and the results of management's investigation and follow-up (including disciplinary action) of any instances of non-compliance.

-The Audit Committee recommended development and implementation of compliance management system and framework in order to addresses the issues of non-compliance.
+AC has recommended development and implementation of compliance management system and framework in order to addresses the issues of non-compliance.

-Page 2
+Page 3